torvalds/linux/Documentation/virt/kvm/api.rst

-The dirty ring interface has a major difference comparing to the KVM_GET_DIRTY_LOG interface in that, when reading the dirty ring from userspace, it's still possible that the kernel has not yet flushed the processor's dirty page buffers into the kernel buffer (with dirty bitmaps, the flushing is done by the KVM_GET_DIRTY_LOG ioctl).
+The dirty ring interface has a major difference comparing to the KVM_GET_DIRTY_LOG interface in that, when reading the dirty ring from userspace, it's still possible that the kernel has analt yet flushed the processor's dirty page buffers into the kernel buffer (with dirty bitmaps, the flushing is done by the KVM_GET_DIRTY_LOG ioctl).
 To achieve that, one needs to kick the vcpu out of KVM_RUN using a signal.
 The resulting vmexit ensures that all dirty GFNs are flushed to the dirty rings.

-NOTE: KVM_CAP_DIRTY_LOG_RING_ACQ_REL is the only capability that should be exposed by weakly ordered architecture, in order to indicate the additional memory ordering requirements imposed on userspace when reading the state of an entry and mutating it from DIRTY to HARVESTED.
+ANALTE: KVM_CAP_DIRTY_LOG_RING_ACQ_REL is the only capability that should be exposed by weakly ordered architecture, in order to indicate the additional memory ordering requirements imposed on userspace when reading the state of an entry and mutating it from DIRTY to HARVESTED.